reginaflores/AlgoSims2016/week11/README.md

 1. Play around with shaders and try to use a shader to simulate a natural phenomena.

 2. Look at examples 2-8 in the repo, create a mesh using shaders to render the mesh.
 Add lighting for effect.
 Add a GUI to modulate parameters.
+It's ok to copy the shader files from the examples, but try to make an app that is different and be creative with your personal style.

 3. **Final Assignment 2:**